 Kimberly Hornbuckle - Head of School and Primary Classroom Teacher

 I began my journey into Montessori at Indiana University where I earned a Bachelor's degree in Elementary Education.
 While I was at the university one day I saw a job posting for an assistant's position in a local Montessori school.
 I worked in the school for a year.
 I discovered that I especially liked teaching preschool/kindergarten children.
 So I resumed classes at Indiana University to earn a kindergarten endorsement.
 I am currently licensed by the state of Indiana to teach kindergarten plus 1st to 6th grades.
 I have taught in a traditional preschool and substituted in public schools for several years.
 When my son was born I was fortunate to be able to stay at home.
 My son began attending a Montessori school just before turning 3 and continued until he graduated kindergarten.
-He is currently a junior in the Aerospace Engineering School at Florida Institute of Technology.
+He is currently a senior in the Aerospace Engineering School at Florida Institute of Technology.
 The opportunity to launch a Montessori program at a local non-proftit agency came my way.
 I helped set up and taught in the Montessori program for 4 years.
 During this time I earned certification as a Primary Montessori Directress.
 Unfortunately, the program was closed due to lack of funding.
 Parents of my students asked me to start a Montessori school of my own - which I did.
 Now I feel like one of my students as I continue on this amazing journey of endless possibilities that is Montessori!

 Mary Jo Higler - Primary Classroom Teacher